cfpb-sandbox/design-system/docs/components/tables.md

     variation_group_description: ''
     variations:
       - variation_description: >-
-          This is the default style without stripes and without a breakpoint.
+          This default style  is without a breakpoint.
 It is equivalent to defining a classless `<table>` element.
         variation_code_snippet: >-
           <table>
               <caption>Table caption describing the data</caption>